 You then travel to Padua for your final evening in the historic town.

 Say ‘ciao!’ to the romance of Italy, because your first stop today is the setting of Romeo and Juliet, Verona.
 You have time here to reminisce about past lovers at the famous balcony, admire a grand Roman Colosseum, and amble through the ancient piazzas at your own pace.

-Your journey takes you to the tiny village of Erbusco; also known as that place in your imagination you’ve always dreamed of.
-Here you have the option to indulge in an authentic wine tasting.
+Your journey west takes you to the vineyards around Erbusco; also known as that place in your imagination you’ve always dreamed of.
+Here you have the option to indulge in one more authentic wine tasting.